Bottle to Cup Transition

 The first straw cup should have a firm small straw made of a soft material like silicone (no metal straws) or plastic.
 It should be a longer straw to start but you should shorten the straw as they become more adept with straw cups.
 For correct positioning the straw should not go further than ¼ inch into their mouth.
 The straw should not push down on the tongue.
 The straw should only come to the tip of their tongue and the tongue should be behind the straw.
 A shorter straw helps promote a more mature swallow pattern.
 It also teaches your child to use their lips and face muscles to drink instead of a biting pattern on the straw.
 This helps keep facial muscles balanced.

 You also want a cup where the flow comes easily, this means using a straw cup without a valve or removing the valve.
 The valve causes a child to change their jaw and tongue patterns from a mature swallow to an immature or incorrect swallow pattern.
-For recommendations on sippy cups for infants and toddlers, please see the sidebar.
+For recommendations on sippy cups for infants and toddlers, please see HERE.
 A weighted cup can also be helpful.
 In an weighted cup the straw is weighted so that whichever way your child holds the cup, the straw is always in the liquid.

 To teach your child to drink from a straw, just start with the straw itself.
 Hold the straw in water and place your finger over the top of the straw.
 This will hold the water in the straw.
 Bring the bottom end of the straw to your baby’s mouth.
 Once they seal their mouth around the straw, take your finger off the top.
 This allows the water into their mouth.
 They very quickly learn from here that sucking will bring water up the straw.